abbyshabi/jenkins_jobs/README.md

 # Jenkins_Jobs
+### A Python script that uses the Jenkins API library to get a list of jobs and their status from a given jenkins instance.
+The status for each job is stored in an sqlite database along with the time for when it was checked.
 #### By **Oluwadamilola Shabi**
 ## Description
 Jenkins jobs uses a python script + Jenkinsapi to fetch Jobs from Jenkins and updates an sqlite3 database with data